Gauge reads exact current density in anodizing tank

 • Bright digital display is easily visible in any environment.

-CDG WITH HOOK FOR ROUND BAR
+WITH A HOOK FOR ROUND BAR

 CONSTANT VOLTAGE PROBLEMS